-This Plan commenced on (insert date) and is informed by forecast population growth in Fairfield City for the twenty (20) year period 2021 to 20413.
+The Fairfield City Local Infrastructure Contributions Plan 2023 commenced on 26 February 2024 and is informed by forecast population growth in Fairfield City for the twenty (20) year period 2021 to 20413.
+This Amendment No.1 commenced on 12 May 2025.
 The Plan will operate until: